frederikstrabo/cost-effective-fuel-treatments/code/PIPELINE.md

 ## Instructions for replicators

 1. Unzip the replication package and open the file cost-effective-fuel-treatments.Rproj in RStudio.
-2. Restore the required R packages by running:Before running any scripts, please restore the required R packages by running:
+2. Restore the required R packages by running:

     ``install.packages("renv");
     renv::restore()``